rodneyshupe/Cookbook/Recipes/Entrees/Beef/AsianMarinatedSteaks.rst

 Directions
 ----------

-1. Whisk together soy sauce, honey, and spices.
+1. Whisk together the soy sauce, honey, and spices.
-2. Place steak in a nonreactive dish, and pour marinade over top.
-Cover, and refrigerate for at least 4 hours (or overnight).
-Before grilling, remove from marinade, and pat off excess with a paper towel.
+2. Place the steak in a nonreactive dish and pour the marinade over top.
+Cover and refrigerate at least 4 hours, or overnight.
+Before grilling, lift from the marinade and pat off the excess with a paper towel.